 As the name suggests, activity data refers to information on the actions being performed in the store, including the frequency at which customers visit the store, time spent by each customer in the store for each visit, the section of the store where customers spend the maximum time duration etc.

-Monitoring and analyzing consumer activities in the store premises also enables retailers to determine the types of merchandise products to incorporate and arrange the product displays in the retail store.
+Monitoring and analyzing consumer activities in the store premises also enables sales promoter to determine the types of merchandise products to incorporate and arrange the product displays in the retail store.

 It also helps merchandisers incorporate promotional merchandise based on the type of products with which their target groups resonate the most.